Oil3/therm-app-mac/README.md

 No driver and no kernel needed.
 The command line tools use libusb.
-The Swift app is 100$ native.
+The Swift app is 100% native.
-Everything is vvnotarized and hardened. v
+Everything is notarized and hardened.

-Usimg
+Usi